MrWuSen/hello-world/README.md

 # hello-world
 Hi,everyone!

-It is my first contact with front-end product design, I hope to learn knowledge and improve my programming language.
+As a beginner of code, I hope I can learn programming skills on the website and write the source code that can play a role in practical application.